 Serve while hot with your favourite dipping sauce!

-- Put the eggplant nuggets in a colander in the sink, or over a bowl.
+Put the eggplant nuggets in a colander in the sink, or over a bowl.
 Sprinkle the salt across the eggplant and toss with your hands to evenly coat.
 Let the eggplant sit with the salt on them in the colander while you prepare the rest.
-Some liquid might drip out of the eggplant, and this is good.

 - Now take your first eggplant nugget and dip it in the flour covering all sides.
 Shake off excess, then dip it in the flax.
 Shake off excess, and toss in the coconut and panko.
 Set the nugget on a plate and continue with this process for the remaining nuggets.
 I found it easiest to do this with a fork as your fingers will get all goopy.
 As you go the flax mixture might get too thick, so just stir in a bit of water as needed.
 If any of the bowls run out, just add more as needed.